small-logo

 On September 30, 2022, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) published a highly anticipated rule (the BOI Reporting Rule) that implements the ultimate beneficial ownership information (BOI) reporting requirements of the Corporate Transparency Act (the CTA).

-The CTA, which is part of the Anti-Money Laundering Act of 2020 (the AML Act) and enacted into law as a part of the National Defense Authorization Act for Fiscal Year 2021, establishes BOI reporting requirements for the vast majority of privately held corporations, limited liability companies and other similar entities created in, or registered to do business in, any of the states in the United States (U.S.), including the District of Columbia, Puerto Rico and other U.S. Territories (collectively, Reporting Companies).
+The CTA, which is part of the Anti-Money Laundering Act of 2020 (the AML Act) and enacted into law as a part of the National Defense Authorization Act for Fiscal Year 2021, established BOI reporting requirements for the vast majority of privately held corporations, limited liability companies and other similar entities created in, or registered to do business in, any of the states in the United States (U.S.), including the District of Columbia, Puerto Rico and other U.S. territories (collectively, Reporting Companies).

 Frequently Asked Questions

-• Each Reporting Company must identify its “beneficial owners” by providing their:
+Each Reporting Company must identify its “beneficial owners” by providing their:

 • full legal name;